stark-girl/job-details-service/README.md

 * OAuth 2/JWT/ Basic Auth can be added
 * User Entity is not used but added as for convienience
 * JUnits can be added
+* Specific Exceptions can be added in GlobalException class
+* Exceptions can be thrown on certain condition and can be managed in controller advice